raspberrypilearning/save-the-shark/en/step_5.md

 ## Feed the shark

-Now when you play the game, the shark needs to avoid the plastic or the game ends.
-In this step, you'll add fish that the shark can eat to increase its health.
+At the moment, when you play the game, the shark needs to avoid the plastic or the game ends.
+In this step, you will add fish that the shark can eat to increase its health.

 --- task ---